o3de/o3de.org/content/docs/user-guide/features/platforms/android/setting-up-environment.md

    When each Android tool is marked with a green checkmark icon, you can close the Setup Assistant\.

-1. Check that the API level for the Android SDK you're using is correctly set in the Lumberyard build settings\.
+1. Check that the API level for the Android SDK you're using is correctly set in the O3DE build settings\.

    1. Open the file `lumberyard_install_dir\dev\_WAF_\android\android_settings.json` in a text editor\.